w3ctag/promises-guide/README.md

 ### Asynchronous Algorithms

-_This section is primarily for spec writers, dealing with the vagaries of clearly manifesting asynchronous algorithm flow in prose._
+_This section is primarily for spec writers, dealing with the vagaries of clearly manifesting asynchronous algorithm flow in prose.
+For more background on this subject, see [Anne's blog post on asynchronicity](http://annevankesteren.nl/2014/08/asynchronicity)._

 #### Simply Resolve or Reject the Promise